-We have audited, in accordance with the auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the financial statements of the business-type activities and the non-governmental discretely presented component units of The Citadel, The Military College of South Carolina ("The Citadel"), a component unit of the state of South Carolina, as of and for the year ended June 30, 2021, and the related notes to the financial statements, which collectively comprise The Citadel's basic financial statements, and have issued our report thereon dated October 1, 2021, except for our report on the schedule of expenditures of federal awards, for which the date is June 28, 2022.
-The financial statements of The Citadel Foundation, The Citadel Brigadier Foundation, and The Citadel Real Estate Foundation (non-governmental discretely presented component units of The Citadel) were not audited in accordance with Government Auditing Standards and, accordingly, this report does not include reporting on internal control over financial reporting or instances of reportable noncompliance associated with The Citadel Foundation, The Citadel Brigadier Foundation, and The Citadel Real Estate Foundation.
+We have audited, in accordance with the auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the financial statements of the business-type activities, the fiduciary activities and the non-governmental discretely presented component units of The Citadel, The Military College of South Carolina ("The Citadel"), a component unit of the state of South Carolina, as of and for the year ended June 30, 2021, and the related notes to the financial statements, which collectively comprise The Citadel's basic financial statements, and have issued our report thereon dated October 1, 2021.
+Our report includes a reference to other auditors who audited the financial statements of The Citadel Foundation.
+The Citadel Brigadier Foundation, and The Citadel Real Estate Foundation (non-governmental discretely presented component units of The Citadel), as described in our report on The Citadel's financial statements.
+The financial statements of The Citadel Foundation, The Citadel Brigadier Foundation, and The Citadel Real Estate Foundation (nongovernmental discretely presented component units of The Citadel) were not audited in accordance with Government Auditing Standards, and accordingly, this report does not include reporting on internal control over financial reporting or compliance and other matters associated with The Citadel Foundation, The Citadel Brigadier Foundation, and The Citadel Real Estate Foundation (non-governmental discretely presented component units of The Citadel) or that are reported on separately by those auditors who audited the financial statements of The Citadel Foundation, The Citadel Brigadier Foundation, and The Citadel Real Estate Foundation (nongovernmental discretely presented component units of The Citadel).